Adejumok/World-Oldest-Businesses/README.md

 ## Credits

-This project is a DataCamp Intermdiate Python Project
+This project is a DataCamp Intermdiate Python Project.